 2. Cream the Butter, Vanilla and Sugar, scrapping down the sides as necessary, until Sugar has mostly dissolved.

 3. Gently beat in the Eggs and then beat, with an electric mixer, in 25g of the Buckwheat Four on High Speed.

-4. Then, with an electric mixer, beat in half of the Flour with half the Milk until just mixed, Then add remaining Flour and beat while gradually adding Milk until a smooth thick batter is formed.
+4. Then, with an electric mixer, beat in half of the Flour with half the Milk until just mixed, Then add remaining Flour and Baking Powder and beat while gradually adding Milk until a smooth thick batter is formed.

 5. Scoop into the prepared tin, tap the tin on the counter top and smooth down with a wet spoon.
 Bake for 60 minutes, turning halfway and covering for the final ten minutes with greaseproof paper.
 Make sure top is firm to the touch and a knife comes out clean.